Director: Nicole Heller

 Click here for information to assist you with your transition to the 14th Student Squadron.

 Wing Newcomers Orientation

-Newcomers Orientation is from 0800-1550.
-This base-wide CONNECTION orientation begins at the Columbus Club Event Center and, after lunch on your own, concludes with a base bus tour.
-The event’s main foundation is a mobile App, so if you plan to attend, please locate and download the Columbus Air Force Base App from the App Store prior to attending.
+Newcomers Orientation is from 0800-1600.
+It begins at the Columbus Club Event Center and, after lunch on your own, concludes with a base bus tour.
+Please locate and download the Columbus Air Force Base App from the App Store prior to attending.
 To register, please contact your unit CSS, or for more information, please call the M&FRC Relocation Manager at (662) 434-2701/2790.

 Smooth Move Workshop